The Best Emergency Preparedness Gifts We All Need

 1. Water-Emergency Preparedness Gifts

 Water can be purchased in cases of 24 bottles and stacked in the corner of your bedroom or in your closet.
 They can make you a nightstand with a tablecloth covering it.
-You can fill washed soda bottles and they are ready to use in an emergency.
+You can fill washed soda bottles that are ready for use in an emergency.

-You can add eight drops of unscented bleach per one gallon of water to keep the algae from growing.
-Shake up and down before opening and boil to be sure it is safe to drink.
-Or buy some Sports Berkey Water Bottles and you can filter/purify the water you stored in the soda bottles.
+To prevent algae from growing, add eight drops of unscented bleach per gallon of water.
+Shake up and down before opening and boiling to be sure it is safe to drink.
+You can also buy Sports Berkey Water Bottles and filter/purify the water you stored in the soda bottles.

 You can also buy WaterBricks.
-The gift of filled water containers would be awesome, I promise.
-You never know when your loved ones might need that water.
+I promise that the gift of filled water containers for water storage would be awesome.
+You never know when your loved ones might need that clean water.
 Many of your local hardware stores and large chain stores carry those 55-gallon barrels as well.
-Add some Water Preserver and Pump, you have generated great holiday gifts!
-Water Preserver
+Add some Water Preserver and a hand pump, and you have generated great holiday gifts!

 2. Communication/Contact Info

-One thing I learned from a search and rescue guy was to use Walkie Talkies, not the old ones we used at Disneyland, they do not work over longer distances.
-Of course, if you have your Ham radio license you are good to go.
+I learned from a search and rescue guy to use walkie-talkies, not the old ones we used at Disneyland, as they don’t work over long distances.
+Of course, you are good to go if you have your Ham radio license.
 Here is the model the local Search and Rescue Team recommended to me: Motorola

-I have a few neighbors who have the same model as our walkie talkies so we can check on each other through houses several streets away.
-We have set our walkie talkies on the same channel.
+I have a few neighbors with the same model as our walkie-talkies so that we can check on each other through houses several streets away.
+We have set our walkie-talkies on the same channel.
 These would be great holiday gifts.

 3. Food Storage-Emergency Preparedness Gifts

-These cost approximately $12.00 a can.
+These cost approximately $18.00 a can.
 You can make several pots of soup from each can.
-Try adding some onions, corn, green beans, etc. to make the soup more healthy and flavorful.
+Add some onions, corn, green beans, etc., to make the soup healthier and flavorful.
 Snack Ramen is another inexpensive soup base.
-You can then add some canned chicken and some vegetables for a tasty meal.
-Pancake mix is another great gift that most everyone would like to receive.
+You can then add some canned chicken and vegetables for a tasty meal.
+Pancake mix is another great gift that almost everyone would like to receive.
+Augason Farms Soup

 I would love to say that I make everything from scratch, but I don’t.
-I still buy a few convenience products.
-I buy 6 bottles of my favorite pancake syrup at a time when it is on sale.
+We still buy a few convenience products.
+When my favorite pancake syrup is on sale, I buy six bottles at a time.
 I can fix pancakes or waffles in minutes.
-If you can afford to buy some #10 cans, that is awesome.
-Just remember, dehydrated is cheaper but it has such a short shelf life, so I rarely buy dehydrated.
+It would be awesome if you could buy some #10 cans.

 I DO buy dehydrated carrots and potatoes, that’s it.
 Everything else is freeze-dried because of its long-term shelf life.
-My pantry is also stocked with cases of canned goods I use on a regular basis.
+My pantry is also stocked with cases of canned goods I use regularly.
+The fall is a great time to look out for case lot sales of canned veggies, fruits, and meats.
+A manual can opener is a must for opening all those cans!

 4. Light Source-Emergency Preparedness Gifts

 I need to start with flashlights.
-Please give some GOOD flashlights that do not need batteries.
+Please give family members or friends good flashlights that don’t need batteries.
 If they have a crank and a solar panel, that rocks!
-These are my favorite flashlights Goal Zero “Buy right the first time” is my motto.
-I really like all of Goal Zero’s products.
-If you watch for the Costco roadshows you can find some of the products cheaper and purchase these holiday gifts.
+These are my favorite flashlights: Goal Zero “Buy right the first time” is my motto.
+I like all of Goal Zero’s products.
+If you watch the Costco roadshows, you can find cheaper products and purchase these holiday gifts.
+Oflashlights and Goal Zero Lanterns

 5. Heat Source-Emergency Preparedness Gifts

-If you have a fireplace or wood burning stove you are set.
-Then gather some wood, if it’s okay to store where you live, and you have heat available when needed.
-I have a small space heater I can plug into my Goal Zero Solar generator.
+If you have a fireplace or wood-burning stove, you are set.
+If it’s okay to store wood where you live, gather some wood, and you’ll have heat available when needed.
+I can plug a small space heater into my Goal Zero Solar generator power source.

 Blankets/quilts would also be excellent gifts.
-If your loved ones lose power they can layer blankets to keep warm.
+If your loved ones lose power, they can layer warm blankets to keep them warm.
 A small space heater is great as a holiday gift.
+So is a Mr. Buddy Heater: How To Heat Your Home In An Emergency

 6. Cooking Source/Fuel-Emergency Preparedness Gifts

-One fairly inexpensive cook stove is a butane stove.
-It uses very little fuel and the fuel is pretty cheap.
+One reasonably inexpensive cooking stove is a butane stove.
+It uses very little fuel, and the fuel is pretty cheap.
 These can be used for cooking when you go camping if allowed in your area.
 If you can invest in a SunOven, it requires zero fuel.
-Sun Oven
+Sun Oven or a Kelly Kettle

 These are great for bringing water to a boil and cooking some meals.

-These are awesome because you can bring the food to a boil, and let it finish cooking your meal in the Thermal Cooker.
+Thermal Cooker: These are awesome because you can bring the food to a boil and let it finish cooking your meal in the Thermal Cooker.
+How to Make Bread In a Thermal Cooker

 Survival Food Storage by Linda